-On the Perry Como Show, the chorus customarily sang: “Letters, we get letters.
+On the Perry Como Show, which began back in 1955, the chorus customarily sang: “Letters, we get letters.
 We get stacks and stacks of letters.”
 However, during the Regency Period, the mail was expensive.
 MPs were the only ones who had a “free” ride for the mail delivery.
-Until 1840, MPs could “frank” their own letters.
+Until 1840, MPs could “frank” their own letters, but they were supposed only to use this privilege for letters dealing with business for the Crown.
+That did not stop MPs from leaving pre-franked sheets with a friend for that friend’s personal use; therefore, the system was not perfect.
+Wax seals were used for the MPs letters.

 A “two penny post,” which was developed for mail delivery within London proper, was separate from the General Post Office, which dealt with the national mail.
 There were designated shops for dropping off the mail.
 As with the writing of the letter, abbreviations were used as part of the address/directions to speed the delivery: “W” for the West End; “N” for north of the Old City, etc.